 150 years of rail in New Zealand

-Pleasant Point is joining celebrations of 150 years of rail in New Zealand, with a special event on July 20 and 21.
+Pleasant Point joined the celebrations of 150 years of rail in New Zealand, with a special event on July 20 and 21.

-Two steam engines will be pulling trains throughout the weekend.
-Joining it, the Model T Ford railcar, RM4 will be giving rides on the Saturday, with a motorised track jigger and trolley giving rides on the Sunday.
-The latter is a very unique opportunity that will give you an idea of what life was like for track crews who used the jiggers as a mode of transport for scores of years before technology took over.
+Two steam engines pulled trains throughout the weekend.
+Joining it, the Model T Ford railcar, RM4 gave rides on the Saturday, with a motorised track jigger and trolley giving rides on the Sunday.

 It turned out to be a bigger event than we ever could have envisaged.
 Thank you to everyone who came to visit - that's more than 1100 of you (almost the entire population of the township!).